 If you haven’t played around with the Plex Web App already, now is the time!
 You can open it from a browser on the server machine or any computer on your local network.
 Plex Web App lets you interact with all Plex features—not only is it where you manage your server and add media to your libraries, you can also use it to play content.
 If you have set up remote access, you can access the Plex Web App from other computers and devices wherever you are.

 Related Page: Using Plex Web App

-One of the best Plex features is remote access, which allows you to view your media when you're away from home.
-To set this up, you need to enable remote access to the Plex Media Server (this sometimes requires some configuration of your home network).
-Once it's set up, you can also share libraries with family and friends who live elsewhere.
+One of the best Plex features is remote access, which allows you to view your media when you’re away from home.
+To set this up, you need to Enabling Remote Access for a Server (this sometimes requires some configuration of your home network).
+Once it’s set up, you can also Server Sharing who live elsewhere.

 Add the Plex It! bookmarklet to your browser (a simple button you just drag to your bookmarks bar) and then flag a video from virtually any site—Adobe TV, College Humor, Disney, G4TV, Lifetime, PBS, TED Talks, Vimeo, YouTube, and over 150 others—to add it to your Watch Later queue within Plex with just the click of a button.
 Now, you can have one queue instead of over a hundred separate ones!

 A Plex Pass subscription gives you access to all Plex apps as well as more advanced features like:

 - Parental Controls: Restrict content for those with which you share your server and quickly switch between users in your apps.